-The potency of this study is that it can expose underreporting that cannot be exposed in the case of an individual company.
-One would expect that underreporting would be deterred by the threat of private lawsuits.
-Eventually, the information regarding the actual fine would be publicized, and if the company has underreported the fine in its previous disclosures, the company and the fiduciaries involved are exposed to lawsuits by shareholders.
-Yet a specific case of underreporting is not problematic—because of the uncertainty involved in estimating a prospective fine, it is legitimate for a company to err and underestimate the fine.
-It would be very hard for a plaintiff to overcome a motion to dismiss in such cases: actual underreporting does not necessarily entail the company intended to underreport, but constitute a mere error due to the inherent uncertainty of such estimations.
-This is not the case when analyzing all companies on which a fine was levied and their disclosures regarding the expected fine in previous years.
-If we find a systematic error to a certain direction which is statistically significant, we can deduce these are not mere unintentional mistakes of estimating a highly uncertain event, but an intentional outcome of low-balling the fine.
-Mere mistakes should be normally distributed around the actual fine.
-If the distribution of the estimations is around a number that is considerably lower than the actual fine, it is not a mere mistake.
-It still may not be possible to sue a specific company for intentional underreporting—it may be able to claim that in its case it was a mere reasonable mistake—but it can be determined that a systematic problem of underreporting exists.
+The strength of this study is that it can reveal widespread underreporting rather than underreporting by an individual company.
+Presumably, an individual company would be deterred from underreporting by the threat of private lawsuits once the information about the actual fine was publicized, as underreporting in its previous disclosures could expose the company and its directors to shareholder lawsuits.
+Even this threat may not prove especially problematic for an individual company, whose mistaken underestimation could be justified by the uncertainty involved in estimating a prospective fine.
+Thus, a plaintiff facing a motion to dismiss in such cases is not likely to succeed, as underreporting does not necessarily reflect an intent to underreport, but may simply represent a mere error due to the inherent uncertainty of such estimations.
+The lack of intent is a less likely result when analyzing all companies on which fines were levied and their disclosures regarding the expected fine in previous years.
+If a statistically significant systematic error in estimating fines in a certain direction is found, it is possible to conclude that these are not mere unintentional errors in estimating a highly uncertain event, but an intentional outcome of low-balling the fine.
+If estimation errors were mere mistakes, the estimations should be evenly distributed around the actual fine.
+However, if the distribution of the estimations is around a number that is considerably lower than the actual fine, it can be concluded that the misestimation is not a mere mistake.
+While these results may not support a private claim against a company for intentional underreporting, they can support the conclusion that a systematic problem of underreporting exists.

-Accordingly, to examine whether companies systematically underreport expected fine outcome, we compare the aggregate disclosure companies provided regarding the expected outcomes (Table 2) with the aggregated actual outcomes, i.e., the actual fine (Table 1) and test whether the difference is substantial and statistically significant.
+Accordingly, to examine whether companies systematically underreport expected fine outcomes, we compared the aggregate disclosure companies provided regarding the expected outcomes (Table 2) with the aggregated actual outcomes of the actual fine (Table 1) and tested whether the difference is substantial and statistically significant.

 Table 3 provides information about the comparison:

+Table 3: Comparing Disclosed Assessments and Actual Fines